hiddenswitch/Spellsource/client/docs/DefaultApi.md

 <a name="matchmakingConstructedQueuePut"></a>
 # **matchmakingConstructedQueuePut**
-> MatchmakingQueuePutResponse matchmakingConstructedQueuePut(request)
+> MatchmakingQueuePutResponse matchmakingConstructedQueuePut(queueId, request)

-Enters your client into a matchmaking queue for constructed deck matchmaking.
+Enters your client into the specified matchmaking queue.
 Clients have to keep their matchmaking queue entry  alive by regularly retrying when they have not yet been matched.
 Retry within 5 seconds.

 ### Example
 ```java